st200456/exercise01/docs/function_docs.md

 Resamples and aligns the landcover raster to match the DEM projection, extent, and resolution.

-Returns: `Path` to the matched landcover raster file
+- Returns: `Path` to the matched landcover raster file

 `__str__(self)`

 Returns a string description of the matching process.

-Returns: `str` describing the input and output raster files
+- Returns: `str` describing the input and output raster files

-## AOIValidator Class
+## Roughness Class

-::: raster
+A class for computing a Manning’s n roughness raster from landcover data.

+### Methods
+`__init__(self, landcover_file, out_file)`

+Initializes the roughness calculation.

+- `landcover_file`: Input landcover raster file

+- `out_file`: Output roughness raster file

+`compute(self)`

+Generates a roughness raster by mapping landcover classes to Manning’s n coefficients.

+- Returns: Path to the generated roughness raster file

+- Raises: RuntimeError if the landcover raster cannot be opened

+`__str__(self)`

+Returns a string description of the roughness computation.

+- Returns: str describing the input and output raster files

 ## AOIValidator Class
 ::: raster
 ## AOIValidator Class